 Thor has been a regular fixture of Marvel Comics canon since his first appearance in 1962, gaining his own comic-book The Mighty Thor in 1966.
 Thor was brought to the big screen with the Kenneth Branagh directed Thor (2011) starring Chris Hemsworth, which proved a success like all the other Marvel Films of the 00s.
 This was followed by a sequel Thor: The Dark World (2013).
-In between this, as part of Marvel’s massive multi-film connect-up between their superheroes, Thor has also appeared in The Avengers, Avengers: Age of Ultron (2015) and Avengers: Infinity War (2018).
+In between this, as part of Marvel’s massive multi-film connect-up between their superheroes, Thor has also appeared in The Avengers, Avengers: Age of Ultron (2015), Avengers: Infinity War (2018) and Avengers: Endgame (2019).

 The third Thor film has been placed in the hands of Taika Waititi, a New Zealand-born Maori.
 Waititi started out as a stand-up comic and has a number of appearances as an actor – including playing Tom Kalamaku in Green Lantern (2011).
 He made his directorial debut with the short film Two Cars, One Night (2004), which was nominated for an Academy Award.
 This led to Waititi’s feature film debut with Eagle vs Shark (2007), which was followed by Boy (2010) and Hunt for the Wilderpeople (2016), all of which enjoyed considerable acclaim.
 Waititi’s previous genre entry was What We Do in the Shadows (2014), co-directed with Jemaine Clement, an hilarious mockumentary in which he and Clement play vampires in the modern world, and he subsequently went onto make the gonzo Jojo Rabbits (2019).
 Waititi brings a reasonable Kiwi contingent with him to the Marvel Universe, including Karl Urban, Rachel House and a cameo performance from Sam Neill as Odin in the play on Asgard, as well as Peter Jackson’s production designer Dan Hennah.